Opioids

 - insomnia

-If you’re having trouble managing withdrawal symptoms, your doctor may prescribe medicines to help manage the symptoms.
+If you're having trouble managing withdrawal symptoms, make sure to let your doctor know.
+Your doctor may prescribe other medicines to help manage the symptoms.

-How can I avoid becoming addicted to opioids?
+How can I avoid becoming dependent on (addicted to) opioids?

 Opioids are generally not prescribed for long-term use (except in the management of some cancer pain or other exceptional circumstances).
-This is because tolerance can occur — this means that you may need to take larger amounts of the opioid to get the same effect.
-As the dosage increases, so does the risk of harmful side effects.
+This is because tolerance can occur.

-Long-term use of opioids can put you at risk of being dependent on opioids, which is why it's important to review your medications with your doctor regularly.
+Long-term use of opioids can put you at risk of becoming dependent, so make sure you review your medicines with your doctor regularly.
 Dependence on opioids can still occur even if you take your medicines exactly as prescribed by your doctor.

-Your doctor may reduce your dosage of opioids over time and introduce other pain management strategies, including exercise and counselling services, or other medicines such as paracetamol.
-These have been found to help many people manage their pain, while minimising the risks associated with opioid use.
+Your doctor may reduce your dosage of opioids over time and help you introduce other pain management strategies.
+These may include exercise and counselling services, or other medicines such as paracetamol.
+These strategies have been found to help many people manage their pain while minimising the risks associated with opioid use.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.